sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 The thematic elements makes the starting point for further planning of the search, where the next step will be [finding good search terms](internlenke)

-:::::: details  The PICO and SPIDER frameworks are models used for structuring questions, often within health related subjects, because it captures each key element required for a focused question.
-PICO stands for certain elements that are often included in health related research questions:
+:::::: details  The PICO and SPIDER frameworks are models used for structuring questions, often within health-related subjects, because it captures each key element required for a focused question.
+PICO stands for certain elements that are often included in health-related research questions:

 **P**: (problem or patient) <br />
 **I**: (intervention) <br />
 **C**: (comparison) <br />
 **O**: (outcome) <br />

-PICO clarifies who or what your research question is about, what interventions are being scrutinized and what oucome you are interested in.
+PICO clarifies who or what your research question is about, what interventions are being scrutinized and what outcome you are interested in.

 **Application of PICO**

 ::::: eksempel Is exercise or diet most efficient for treating overweight?

 :::: pico table
-::: picobox P
+::: pico box P
 Overweight
 :::

-::: picobox I
+::: pico box I
 Excercise
 :::

-::: picobox C
+::: pico box C
 Diet
 :::

-::: picobox O
+::: pico box O
-Weightloss
+Weight loss
 :::
 ::::

-In the example above, we are intersted in the effect of the intervention "excercise" (I) in comparison to "diet" \(C\).
-That is, we are looking to find studies that compare these to interventions.
-We want to measure the weightloss (O) of people who are overweight (P).
+In the example above, we are interested in the effect of the intervention "exercise" (I) in comparison to "diet" \(C\).
+That is, we are looking to find studies that compare these two interventions.
+We want to measure the weight loss (O) of people who are overweight (P).
 :::::

 It is not always appropriate to fill inn all the elements in the PICO table.
 Sometimes there are no clear I (intervention), C (comparison) is not specified, or no clear O (outcome) is expressed in the research question.

-::::: eksempel PICO table with synomym suggestions
+::::: eksempel PICO table with synonym suggestions

-Below you se a PICO-table where suggested synonyms are filled in for the research question "is excercise or training most efficient to treat overweight?"
+Below you see a PICO table where suggested synonyms are filled in for the research question "is exercise or training most efficient to treat overweight?"

 :::: pico table
 ::: pico box P

-Høy BMI

 Overweight

 Obesity